sEbi3/ExampleCallouts/README.md

-# ExampleCallouts
+# ExampleCallouts (discontinued)
-ExampleCallouts is an open source project and will remain so.
+ExampleCallouts is an open source project and will remain so.<br>
-This project is there for you to see how callouts of this kind are constructed.
+This project is for the ones who would like to see how callouts of this kind are constructed.

-These callouts are from my pack <a href="https://www.lcpdfr.com/downloads/gta5mods/scripts/20730-unitedcallouts-robbery-drugs-burglary-more/">UnitedCallouts</a>
+<b>ATTENTION</b> - This repo is discontinued.
+Please use the following link: https://github.com/sEbi3/UnitedCallouts

 --------